chandrawelim/github-followers-info/README.md

 - Never commit your actual GitHub token to version control
 - The `Config.swift` file is excluded from git via `.gitignore`
 - Use the `Config-Template.swift` as a reference for the expected structure

+## Development

+### Building the Project

+1. Clone the repository
+2. Configure your GitHub token (see Configuration section above)
+3. Open `GithubFollowersApp.xcworkspace` in Xcode 16
+4. Build and run the project

+### Testing

+The project includes unit tests and snapshot tests.
+To run tests:

+1. Select the test target in Xcode
+2. Press `Cmd+U` to run all tests

+**Note**: This project was developed using Xcode 16.
+Snapshot test results may vary when using different Xcode versions or simulator configurations due to rendering differences.

+### Architecture

+The project follows a modular architecture with clear separation of concerns:

+- **GithubFollowers**: Core business logic and API layer
+- **GithubFollowersiOS**: UI components and view controllers
+- **GithubFollowersApp**: App composition and dependency injection

+### API Integration

+The app integrates with the GitHub REST API to fetch:
+- User follower lists
+- User profile information
+- User repository data

+All API requests are authenticated using GitHub Personal Access Tokens.